 If you decide that opting out of credit bureau information sharing is the best decision for you, it’s a very easy process.

-Whether you want to opt-out of lists for pre-approved offers or direct marketing campaigns, you can remove your name from any marketing list compiled by a credit bureau by either visiting a website or making a phone call.
+Want to opt-out of lists for pre-approved offers or direct marketing campaigns?
+You can remove your name from any marketing list compiled by a credit bureau by either visiting a website or making a phone call.

-If you prefer, you can also opt out directly through each of the credit bureaus.
+If you prefer, you can also opt-out directly through each of the credit reporting companies.
 You can find their contact information here.

 You’ll need to provide your current name, address, date of birth, and social security number.
 Since this information is so sensitive, make sure you’re on the right website or have called the right phone number before proceeding.

-Does opting out get rid of all junk mail and credit offers?
+Does opting out get rid of all credit and insurance offers?

 Unfortunately, opting out won’t solve all of your junk mail problems.
 You’ll still probably receive new offers from creditors you already do business with.